-PART A - to be completed by the parent ibes your child's circumstances.
-Priority will next be given to children who are Baptised Catholic.
-6 Priority will next be given to children of other Christian denominations whose membership is evidenced by a minister of religion.
-Priority will next be given to children of other faiths whose membership is evidenced by a religious leader.8 he Baptismal Certificate or a Certificate of Dedication.
+PART A - to be complete ed by the parent Full na me of child Date of f Birth Please tick box if it describ bes your child's circumstances.
+Criterion 3 Priority will next be given to children who are Baptised Catholic.
+6 Criterion 5 Priority will next be given to children of other Christian denominations 10 whose membership is evidenced by a minister of religion.
+Criterion 6 Priority will next be given to children of other faiths 11 whose membership is evidenced by a religious leader.
+8 I attach a copy of th ne Baptismal Certificate or a Certificate of Dedication.